skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 - Salary at least 1.5 times the national minimum wage
 - Requires higher education diploma or 5-6 years of experience.
 Although as of late, immigration office is tend to decline no-diploma applications that rely solely on work experience
-- If applying with promise of contract (not present currently), then 10k EUR in savings
+- If applying with promise of contract (means no contract yet, maybe just offer), then 10k EUR in savings
 - Since this is intended for more than 1 year stay, it is a **national visa**

 ## Application